Helen Keller International

 Other Ways to support us

 Cap hats: 20

-Not sure if you can but we would need multivitamin for pregnant women, eyeglasses for students, trial lense boxes for our local health clinics
+Multivitamins for pregnant women, eyeglasses for students, and trial lens boxes for our local health clinics

 Helen Keller International is dedicated to combatting the causes and consequences of vision loss and making clear vision a reality for those who are most vulnerable and lack access to quality eye care.

 We are also dedicated to combating the causes and consequences of malnutrition so that fewer people suffer a loss of their productive years because they do not have enough of the right kinds of foods to eat.

 There is a group of infectious diseases found in Vietnam that are rarely encountered or heard about in the developed world.
 They are called neglected tropical diseases or diseases of poverty.
 They include Trachoma, River Blindness, Intestinal Worms and other debilitating, painful, and sometimes deadly illnesses.
 According to the World Health Organization, these diseases infect one in six people, including half a billion children, and are responsible for more than 500,000 deaths each year.
 Neglected tropical diseases perpetuate cycles of poverty.
 They can result in blindness, chronic pain, severe disability, and malnutrition which prevents children from attending school and adults from working; this, in turn, severely restricts the economic productivity of some of the poorest communities in the world.